 - change in sexual desire or abilities

 - skin rash

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not check with your doctor or seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur:

 - symptoms of depression (e.g., losing interest in your usual activities, feeling sad)

-- thoughts or acts of self-harm
+- thoughts or acts of self-harm or suicide

 Stop taking the medication and seek immediate medical attention if any of the following occur: